 This is an introductory course in computer science that focuses on the architecture of current microcomputers, the role of the operating system, simple data types, data structures, functions, pointers, and modular programming.
 Students will study these topics by creating simple programs in a common programming language.
 Students will also be introduced to object-oriented programming.

-CSCI110 Online Only 3 credits boxes.
+CSCI110 Online Only 3 credits

+Programming with Visual Basic I

+Prerequisite: CAPP138

+This course is an introduction to Microsoft Visual Basic Net.
+Students will create object-oriented applications using forms, text boxes, labels, buttons, radio buttons, and check boxes.
 Prior programming experience is necessary.
-CSCI111 F 3 credits

-Programming with Visual Basic I Prerequisite: CAPP138

-This course is an introduction to Microsoft Visual Basic Net.
-Students will create object-oriented applications using